Social Media Image Sizes in 2026: The Complete Guide for Every Platform

 Social media image sizes will keep changing.
 Platforms experiment with new formats, adjust their grid layouts, and update their compression algorithms regularly.
 The specs in this guide are current as of March 2026, and we update this page as platforms make changes.

 The simplest way to stay on top of image sizes is to use a tool that handles the formatting for you.
-PostEverywhere automatically optimises your images and videos for each platform when you schedule — so you upload once and post everywhere with confidence.
+PostEverywhere automatically optimises your images and videos for each platform when you schedule β so you upload once and post everywhere with confidence.

 Ready to stop worrying about image sizes?
-Start your free 7-day trial →
+Start your free 7-day trial β

 For more tips on streamlining your social media workflow, explore our guides on the best social media scheduling tools, how to schedule Instagram posts, and how to post to multiple platforms at once.

-Jamie Partridge is the Founder & CEO of PostEverywhere.
-He writes about social media strategy, publishing workflows, and analytics that help brands grow faster with less effort.
+Founder & CEO of PostEverywhere.
+Writing about social media strategy, publishing workflows, and analytics that help brands grow faster.